Holocaust denial: Propaganda

-According to James Najarian, Holocaust deniers working for the Institute for Historical Review are not trained in history and "put out sham scholarly articles in the mock-academic publication, the Journal of Historical Review".
+Holocaust deniers working for the Institute for Historical Review are not trained in history and "put out sham scholarly articles in the mock-academic publication, the Journal of Historical Review".
 They appeal to "our objectivity, our sense of fair play, and our distrust of figurative language".
-Thus, they rely on facts to grab the readers' attention.
-These facts, however, are strung by what Najarian calls "fabricated decorum" and are re-interpreted for their use.
-For example, they pay particular attention to inconsistencies in numbers.
+They rely on facts that are re-interpreted for their use in Holocaust denial.

 Holocaust denial propaganda in all forms has been shown to influence the audiences that it reaches.
 In fact, even the well-educated—that is, college graduates and current university students alike—are susceptible to such propaganda when it is presented before them.
 This stems from the growing disbelief that audiences feel after being exposed to such information, especially since Holocaust witnesses themselves are decreasing in number.
 Studies centered on the psychological effects of Holocaust denial propaganda confirm this assertion.
-Linda M. Yelland and William F. Stone, in particular, show that Denial essays decrease readers' belief in the Holocaust, regardless of their prior Holocaust awareness.
+Linda M. Yelland and William F. Stone, professors of psychology at the University of Maine, published "Belief in the Holocaust: Effects of Personality and Propaganda" in Political Psychology, which shows that Denial essays decrease readers' belief in the Holocaust, regardless of their prior Holocaust awareness.